Aho's late goal lifts Hurricanes past Sabres

-After a mistake by Sabres defenseman Justin Falk, who mishandled a bouncing puck, Aho grabbed the puck and raced toward the Buffalo net.
-Aho beat Robin Lehner with a wrist shot for his third goal of the season.
+After Sabres defenseman Justin Falk, mishandled a bouncing puck, Aho grabbed the puck and raced toward the Buffalo net.
+Aho then beat Chad Johnson with a wrist shot for his third goal of the season.

+It was Aho’s fourth point in the last three games for the Hurricanes, who have won four of six games following a four-game losing skid.

+“Good finish,” Hurricanes coach Bill Peters said.
+“A few weeks ago that doesn’t go in for him and now it does and then we found a way to play properly from that point on.”

 Williams opened the scoring with 5:14 remaining in the second.
 With a 2-on-1 opportunity, Williams faked a pass to his right before pausing and scoring on a wrist shot to the glove side.
 It was his third goal of the season.